Frequently Asked Questions

 Does uterine receptivity affect pregnancy?

-What is Assisted Hatching, and what effect does it have on my embryos?
+What is Assisted Hatching, and what effect does it have on embryos?

 Assisted embryo hatching is a laboratory procedure that creates a “weak spot” in the eggshell of an embryo.
-For selected embryos, this increases the likelihood of the embryo being able to hatch out, implant, and result in a baby.
+For frozen embryos, this increases the likelihood that the embryo will hatch, implant, and result in a baby.

 Is Carrier Genetic Screening recommended?

-All future parents should consider genetic screening for over a hundred most common genetic diseases.
-Please let us know at the time of your initial appointment at Bay IVF if you wish to have your blood sample sent for genetic screening.
+All future parents should consider genetic screening for the 100 most common genetic diseases.
+Please let us know at your initial appointment at Bay IVF if you wish to have your blood sample sent for genetic screening.

 Does acupuncture help with fertility?

 Two recent studies found an increase in the conception rate among women undergoing acupuncture.
-A third study did not find a statistically significant improvement.
-It is possible to conclude from the available studies that acupuncture is safe for women undergoing advanced reproductive treatments.
+A third study found no statistically significant improvement.
+Acupuncture is safe for women undergoing advanced reproductive treatments.

 Can I take over-the-counter medications for a cold?